Facts about Top 15 Pyramids and Advice on Visiting Pyramids in Egypt

 Pyramids of Giza

-These are the three famous pyramids of Giza and they are located in Cairo near a neighborhood “Al Haram” or “EL Haram” in Egyptian Arabic or the “The Pyramid”.
+These are the three famous pyramids of Giza and they are located in Greater Cairo near a neighborhood called “Al Haram” or “EL Haram” in Egyptian Arabic or the “The Pyramid”.
 GIZA is actually a governorate where the Giza Pyramids are located, but it is right next to Cairo governorate on the map and when moving between the two governorates it just feels like one huge city.

 In fact, there are more than 118 counted Pyramids in Egypt including the well-known three Giza pyramids.
 In 1842 an archaeologist (Karl Richard) wrote the first Pyramids list and counted 67 pyramids then later on more pyramids were discovered till the count reached 118 pyramids in 2008.

 All Egyptian pyramids are located on the west bank of the river Nile except the small dynasty pyramid located in the east side.
 The earliest pyramids were found at the site of “Saqqara” northwest of “Memphis” and the earliest of them is the Pyramid of Djoser (Step Pyramid of Djoser) during the age of the 3rd dynasty 2610 BC (4600+ years old).
 An important advice on visiting the pyramids here: Visit Saqqara Pyramids if you are in Egypt.